 Global Health may occasionally conduct user surveys to better target our content to our audience.
 We sometimes share the aggregated demographic information in these surveys with our partners such as marketing agencies and technology solution providers.
 We do not share any identifying information about specific individuals with any third parties.
 We do not re-sell our database onto third parties.

 Global Health tracks user traffic patterns throughout all of our sites.
 However, we do not correlate this information with data about individual users.
 Global Health does break down overall usage statistics according to a user's domain name, and browser type, by reading this information from the browser string (information contained in every user's browser).

 We use tracking information to determine which areas of our Sites users like, and don't like, based on traffic to those areas.
 We do not track what individual users read, but rather how well each page performs overall.
 This helps us continue to build a better service for you.
 We track search terms entered in the Search function as one of many measures of what interests our users, but we do not track which terms a particular user enters.

-With Whom Will the Information Be Shared?
+With Whom Will the Information Be Shared or Disclosed?

 Global Health Sites do not usually feature information and services of interest to children 13 years of age and under.

 We use "cookies" to provide customisable and personalised services to visitors of Global Health Sites.

 - Record user-specific information on what pages users visit